AlexanderReiswich/pragma-css/docs/guide/transformicons.md

 <br>

 The default size of transformicons is xl.
-If you need an icon of this size, you can avoid using the outer div.
+If you need an icon with this size, you can avoid using the outer div.
 This structure will suffice:

 ```html